Government Law Exams

 • BPS RRB Exam for Officers and

-Online registrations for the Institute of Banking Personnel Selection (IBPS) happen in the month of November every year, while the Prelims and mains happen in December-January.
-IBPS Law Officer exam respectively.
+Online registrations for the Institute of Banking Personnel Selection (IBPS) happen in November every year, while the Prelims and mains happen in December-January.

 Exam Eligibility

-• Candidates applying for the exam must fall under the age category 20- 30 years.
+• Candidates applying for the exam must fall under the age category of 20- 30 years.

-• Candidates must hold an LLB Bachelor degree.
+• Candidates must hold an LLB Bachelor's degree (For some exams).

 • Candidates must be enrolled with Bar Council as an Advocate.